deeptools/deepTools/README.md

     $ conda install -c bioconda deeptools

 Note that deepTools does not (yet) work with python3.
+Also, it is generally unadvisable to mix `conda install ...` and `pip install ...`.

 __Another option is to clone the repository:__